Setting global parameters

 Setting a global parameter for comparative queries

 The following example shows how to embed a dataflow query.
-For this example we are determining whether 'HIRE_DATE' is between the date '2010-01-01' and '2016-01-01'.
+For this example, let's determine whether 'HIRE_DATE' falls between the date '2010-01-01' and '2016-01-01'.
 The parameter value ('2016-01-01') is first specified by selecting the gear in the upper right of the screen and defining the global parameter for subsequent inclusion in a custom expression.
 This value can be updated at any time.

 The following dataflow is designed with a target entity containing a field 'EMPLOYEE_ID' and a boolean value (TRUE/FALSE) using the Transform package.